SalishSeaCast/SalishSeaCmd/docs/index.rst

 is a command-line tool for doing various operations associated with the :ref:`SalishSeaNEMO` model.

 The :kbd:`SalishSeaCmd` package is a Python 3 package.
-It is developed and tested under Python 3.5 and should work with that and later versions of Python.
+It is developed and tested under Python 3.7 and should work with Python 3.5 and later.
-The package also runs under Python 2.7 for use on the Westgrid HPC platform.

 This an extensible tool built on the OpenStack ``cliff`` (`Command Line Interface Formulation Framework`_)